Includes paintings, prints, photographs and one sculpture

 Location: Left Field Gate

 Seattle artist Gerry Tsutakawa created a cast bronze sculpture of the abstract form of a catcher's mitt or old-fashioned baseball glove.
-Standing nine feet tall and about 12-feet wide, The MITT has become an icon of Safeco Field and a place for fans to meet before or after the game.
+Standing nine feet tall and about 12-feet wide, The MITT has become an icon of T-Mobile Park and a place for fans to meet before or after the game.
 Near the center of the glove an aperture appears as an abstract symbol representing a ball nestled in the leather, or a hole where a fastball burned through.
 The sculpture is placed outside the gates to allow fans to touch, lean on or crawl through the work, giving the public a feeling of ownership of the piece.

 Artist: Gu Xiong

 Chinese-born, Canadian artist Gu Xiong created a 24-foot long porcelain enamel on steel mural located in Center Field on the Main Concourse Level.
 The painting, representative of Gu Xiong's vibrant style of densely layered imagery, tells the story of the fans as well as the players of the game.
 The mural is divided into three parts, with the larger center panel painted with the diverse crowd of people who come to the ballpark.
 Interspersed among the enthusiastic faces are generic baseball cards, portraying classic poses found among players on the field.
 On the right panel are all manner of objects that might catch a foul ball in the stands - ranging from a mitt, to a hat, bell or soda cup.
 On the left panel you will find the array of items consumed or discarded at a game, such as hot dogs, popcorn boxes, and soda cups.
 On both side panels, Gu Xiong painted the portraits of more than 40 of baseball's greatest players.
 It is a stunning combination of historical reference and bright and active imagery.

 Dave Niehaus Statue

 Artist: Lou Cella